MicrosoftDocs/globalization/globalization/design/international-laws-and-standards.md

 Intellectual property, copyright, and piracy laws vary widely by market.
 In many markets, you may be subject to legal action if you violate local laws.
-Some countries have signed international copyright laws, such as the [TRIPS Agreement 1994](https://en.wikipedia.org/wiki/Agreement_on_Trade-Related_Aspects_of_Intellectual_Property_Rights "Agreement on Trade-Related Aspects of Intellectual Property Rights") and/or the [Berne Convention 1928](https://en.wikipedia.org/wiki/Berne_Convention_for_the_Protection_of_Literary_and_Artistic_Works "Berne Convention for the Protection of Literary and Artistic Works") .
+Some countries have signed international copyright laws, such as the [TRIPS Agreement 1994](https://www.wto.org/english/tratop_e/trips_e/trips_e.htm "Agreement on Trade-Related Aspects of Intellectual Property Rights") and/or the [Berne Convention 1928](https://www.wipo.int/treaties/en/ip/berne/ "Berne Convention for the Protection of Literary and Artistic Works").
 If using another entity's components — open-source or not — it is important to understand the license agreement associated with that code and to adhere to that agreement.

 ## Encryption declaration